honeybadgerbun/html-css-js-portofolio/TRAFFIC_ANALYTICS_SETUP.md

 - User demographics and behavior

 **In Your Admin Panel:**
-- Sample data from serverless function (for now)
+- Sample data from serverless function (realistic patterns)
 - localStorage data from your local device
 - Enhanced filtering and export capabilities